jetbridge/cdk-nextjs/API.md

 - *Type:* <a href="#cdk-nextjs-standalone.NextjsOverrides">NextjsOverrides</a>

-Overrides for constructs.
+Override props for every construct.

 Enables deep customization.
-Use with caution.
+Use with caution as you can override all props.
+Recommend reviewing source code to see props you'll be overriding before using.

 ---